OCA/social/mass_mailing_custom_unsubscribe/README.rst

   breaking current installations, you will not get a salt if you are upgrading the addon.
 If you want a salt, create the above system parameter and assign a random value to it.
 * Security should be patched upstream.
+Remove security features in the version where https://github.com/odoo/odoo/pull/12040 gets merged (if it does).

 Bug Tracker
 ===========